Kim's Bullet List Bio

 - Strategist (vision planning, communications, marketing)

-- Favorite authors: CS Lewis, Anne Lamott, Brennan Manning, Oswald Chambers, John Piper
+- Favorite authors: CS Lewis, Anne Lamott, Timothy Keller, Oswald Chambers

 - Favorite quote about crafting a good story: "You can't change how someone thinks about something until you change how they feel about it." — Lisa Cron